Off Topic The Politics Thread

 Incidentally all the payments from any fines (perhaps somewhat ironically since you seem to be blaming the BBC for these prosecutions) go direct to the government, and not to the BBC.

-QPR Oslo likes this.
+Reactions: QPR Oslo

 There is absolutely no way a conservative government would have let RBS, Lloyds, BOS, Northern Rock and Halifax crash.
 This would have led to a run on the solvent banks like HSBC and Barclays and absolute chaos.